What is the legal situation if you own assets in Italy and abroad?

 Tom Smith was a UK national in his 60s.
 He had two children from his first marriage, both children are now adults.
 On a trip to Italy 20 years ago, Tom met a young Italian woman, Giovanna.
 A few years later, they got married in Giovanna’s home town – Perugia, in Umbria.

 Tom and Giovanna set up home in the countryside, about 30kms from Perugia.
 They lived in a house on two hectares of land set to orchards and olive groves.
-Tom was passionate about looking after his land.

 Tom and Giovanna have a daughter.
 Francesca, now aged 15, was born in Italy and holds dual British and Italian nationality.

 Before he met and married Giovanna, Tom had purchased a property in Bath in southwest England.
 The title is in Tom’s name only and the property is currently valued at about £1 million.
 During their marriage, Tom and Giovanna purchased a property in Cornwall, now worth about £300 thousand, which they jointly own.

 The property in the Umbrian countryside was purchased for €250 thousand in 2007, under the Italian marital “Community of Property” regime.

 Get Your FREE Guide to Planning Your Inheritance in ItalyDownload now

 In his name only, Tom also has a portfolio of investments in the UK.
 The portfolio is worth about £200 thousand.
 In addition, Tom has UK bank accounts with a balance of £10 thousand.
 He and Giovanna have a joint bank account in Italy with a balance of €12 thousand.
 The family mainly used this for property maintenance, tax and living expenses in Italy.